-The Doctor sighed and looked at the starfield stretched
+The Doctor sighed and looked at the starfield stretching

 out to infinity.
 He could visit the planets that orbited any one of those

-stars.
-But on his own, with nobody to share the experience, he wasn’t
+But on his own, with nobody to share the experience, he wasn’t sure

-sure he wanted to.
-He really did feel as if he had been there, done it,
+he wanted to.
+He really did feel as if he had been there, done it, seen

 “Are you going to go back and see her?”
-Nine had said to him.
+Nine had asked him.

-out of the TARDIS onto the platform high in the trees where he had spent
+TARDIS onto the platform high in the trees where he had spent some of

 “Who are you?”
 A voice asked him.
 He looked at the teenage